cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 MAX_NUMBER = 999
 {% endhighlight %}

-... will generate us equations like this:
+... this will generate us equations like this:

 ```
 '89 + 7'